programmer/Herculean/README.md

 ![Screenshot from 2024-09-04 18-01-57](https://github.com/user-attachments/assets/0ddad117-3942-41bd-b36c-ea2b02c1aca5)

 ## Functionality and Usage
 The raytracer currently supports 1920 x 1028 screens in unix shells.
 It uses ANSI escape sequences to render objects in color.
+Inspired from "Computer Graphics from Scratch" by Gabriel Gambetta.
 It currently supports:
 ```
 The render of multiple spheres
 Point lights